 Financial assets are typically people's savings and – if a person is moving into a care home – their property.
-The means test sets two important cut-off points (called 'thresholds') for these assets.
+The means test sets two important cut-off points ('thresholds') for these assets.

-The lower threshold – currently £14,250 – is the point below which an individual does not have to contribute anything towards their care from their assets (though will most likely still contribute to the cost of their care from their income).
+The lower threshold – currently £14,250 – is the point below which an individual does not have to contribute anything towards their care from their assets (though will most likely still have to contribute to the costs of their care from their income).

 The upper threshold – currently £23,250 – is the point above which an individual will have to fund all their social care costs.

 Between these two thresholds, individuals have to contribute on a sliding scale using a formula which assumes that individuals have £1 of income for every £250 of assets.